-The Bullnose radiator was replaced by a flat version in 1926 in a new version of the car with all steel bodies becoming available.
+The Bullnose radiator was replaced by a more conventional flat radiator announced 11 September 1926 on new cars now with doors either side and a longer list of accessories supplied as standard.
+All steel bodies were coming available.
 The engines remained the same, but the Cowley unlike the Oxford, retained braking on the rear wheels only as standard, although a front brake system was available at extra cost (featured car has this fitted).
 The chassis was new and the suspension was updated with semi elliptic leaf springs all round plus Smiths friction type scissor shock absorbers.
 The brakes are rod and spring operated with cams inside the drums to actuate.
 Interesting to note that the rear brake drums include two sets of shoes, one of which is connected directly to the handbrake.

 The 1932 Cowley had a new chassis and Lockheed hydraulic brakes. the engine was the same Continental based unit but a larger 1802 cc version was available as a no cost option until 1933 on the home market.
 There were no more four seat tourers.

 A new engine, still of the same 1548 cc was introduced in 1933 along with a shorter chassis and only a saloon body available.
 From 1935 the car was called the Morris Twelve-Four.